 These Saatva Mattresses Are Available in a Variety of Comfort Levels

-Plush vs. firm mattress: Which one is right for you?
+Plush vs. firm mattress: What's the best mattress for you?

-Think of firmness as how the mattress feels when you first lie down on it.
-That’s a function of the top layers—what they’re made of, the number of layers, and the thickness and density of the foam or padding.
-While lack of support is what causes you to wake up with back or shoulder pain or feeling like you didn't get a great night's sleep, Oexman says, comfort plays a role in how quickly you fall asleep versus how much you toss and turn once your head hits the pillow.
+While lack of support is what causes you to wake up with back or shoulder pain or feeling like you didn't get a good night's sleep, Oexman says, comfort plays a role in how quickly you fall asleep versus how much you toss and turn once your head hits the pillow.

 So, consider both the support you need as well as what is most comfortable for you to find your perfect mattress.

 Our mattresses come in a variety of firmnesses to suit every sleep style.
 Try a new Saatva mattress for 180 nights to see if one of our plush, medium firm, or firm mattresses is right for you.
 If you decide your initial selection isn't right for you, you have the option to exchange your mattress for another firmness during the trial period.